CONTACT INFORMATION

 - Proceed to Finance & Collection Unit to pay the corresponding fee (if applicable).

-- Claim the permit and official receipt.
+- Claims permit/ official receipt.

 - Proceed to the requested venue on the given schedule.